 Generative Adversarial Collaborations

-Announcing the 2020 CCN GAC LINEUP
+Announcing the 2020 CCN GAC lineup & schedule

-It is with great enthusiasm that we announce the lineup for the 2020 CCN Generative Adversarial Collaboration program!
+Announcing the lineup for the 2020 CCN Generative Adversarial Collaboration program!

 We received six excellent proposals for the inaugural year of the CCN Generative Adversarial Collaboration project.
 All six showed superb levels of scientific rigor, and garnered strong enthusiasm and engagement from the whole community.
 So, for this first round of the program, we’ve decided to accept all six proposals to launch the GAC series with a bang.